Bennington, Vermont: Utilities

 Bennington's electricity is supplied by Green Mountain Power.
 Non-purchased surface and groundwater is supplied by the Bolles Brook in Woodford and the Morgan Spring in Bennington, respectively.
 The Bennington Water Department manages both water sources.

 Cable television in Bennington is provided by Comcast.
-Comcast and Consolidated Communications also provide the town with landline phone and high speed Internet service.
+Comcast and Consolidated Communications also provide the town with landline phone and high speed Internet services.